jay-tux/nexion/player/world_fow_cities.md

  Majority | ![hobgob] (traders, soldiers)
  Minorities | ![human] (sailors), ![kenku] (scoundrels, bartenders), ![tabaxi] (passing traders), ![stout] (traders, artificers)
- Crime rates | High near the docks, relatively low elsewhere Religion | ![todo] (hobgoblin religion) is most prevailing, but others are allowed as well
+ Crime rates | High near the docks, relatively low elsewhere Religion | Itanatan is most prevailing, but others are allowed as well

 ### Mondou ![des_ancients]
 Pressed on the edge of the continent, Mondou is a safe haven for exiles and similar low-life scum.
 Apart from The Slums and the Gold Shores, Mondou has the largest criminal population on Nexion.
 Contrasting to the expectations, crime rates in Mondou are low.
 The city consists small houses built inside a huge cavern and connected by small alleys.
 A small fishing port keeps the city alive while irrigation is used in the lower levels of the cave to grow vegetables and herbs.
 The wild fennec are holy animals and shouldn't ever be injured or hunted.